hieungo89/health-tracker-vercel/README.md

       <img src="https://github.com/hieungo89/health-tracker-vercel/assets/104481165/6804c8ea-597b-4460-929d-41448d18c5cb" alt="Profile Page">
     </td>
     <td>
-      The profile page is the main page where user can record and view their data.
-The profile includes all the info that the user shared, buttons that take user to record data and buttons that opens the data records on the same page.
+      The profile page is where users can record and view their data.
+The profile includes all the info that the user shared, buttons that take the user to record data, and buttons that open the data records on the same page.
     </td>
   </tr>
 </table>